-The slightly curved bases and angled edges—a key differentiator from sauté pans, which have tall, straight sides—make it easy to flip your food with a spatula, or a flick of the wrist from that extended handle if you’re feeling confident.
+The slightly curved bases and angled edges—a key differentiator from sauté pans, which have tall, straight sides—make it easy to flip your food with a spatula, or even with a flick of the wrist from that extended handle, if you’re feeling confident.

 A good skillet is a foundational piece of every kitchen.
 It’s one of the first things we buy when we strike out on our own.
 In my home, it’s a cooking vessel used so often that it has a permanent spot on the stove, no matter how much room there might miraculously be in the cabinet.

-Best Overall: Anolon X Nonstick Fry Pan
+Best Overall: Anolon AnolonX Nonstick Frying Pan

-What We Don't Love: No helper handle, handwash only
+What We Don't Love: No helper handle

 When you want the high walls of a wok but need the flat searing surface of a frying pan, there’s nothing more perfect than this deep skillet.